niels-slotboom/notes/Submanifolds.typ

 == Example: Foliation of $RR^3 without {0}$ into Spheres <exampleR3ConcentricSpheres>

-At this point, we should consider an example to solidify our grasp of foliations and the ADM decomposition of the metric.
-To this end, we consider a simple (but still nontrivial) foliation of the manifold $cal(M) = RR^3 without {0}$, equipped with the flat Euclidean metric
+At this point, we should consider an example to solidify our grasp of hypersurface foliations and the ADM decomposition of the metric.
+To this end, we examine a simple (but still nontrivial) foliation of the manifold $cal(M) = RR^3 without {0}$, equipped with the flat Euclidean metric
 $
   g = dx otimes dx + dy otimes dy + dz otimes dz
 $